besiobu/flats-in-cracow-dash/README.md

 * CSS

 ## Project description
 A Dash web app has been built that allows the user to `interact` with the model and see predictions for various albeit sensible inputs.
-The appliaction displays a horizontal `bar plot` with model predictions, the actual `predicted price`, `price per meter squared` and `forms` to input data.
+The application displays a horizontal `bar plot` with model predictions, the actual `predicted price`, `price per meter squared` and `forms` to input data.

 ## Getting started
 1. Clone this repo.